No. 18 Kentucky takes on No. 11 Gonzaga - WTOP News

 Nashville, Tennessee; Friday, 7 p.m.
 EST

-BOTTOM LINE: No. 18 Kentucky faces No. 11 Gonzaga in Nashville, Tennessee.
+BOTTOM LINE: No. 11 Gonzaga and No. 18 Kentucky meet at Bridgestone Arena in Nashville, Tennessee.

-The Wildcats have a 5-3 record against non-conference oppponents.
-Kentucky is the best team in the SEC in team defense, giving up 63.6 points while holding opponents to 36.4% shooting.
+The Wildcats have a 5-3 record in non-conference play.
+Kentucky leads the SEC in team defense, allowing 63.6 points while holding opponents to 36.4% shooting.

-The Bulldogs are 7-1 in non-conference play.
-Gonzaga averages 10.5 turnovers per game and is 6-1 when winning the turnover battle.
+The Bulldogs have a 7-1 record against non-conference oppponents.
+Gonzaga is 7-1 in games decided by 10 or more points.

-TOP PERFORMERS: Collin Chandler averages 2.5 made 3-pointers per game for the Wildcats, scoring 11.8 points while shooting 46.5% from beyond the arc.
+TOP PERFORMERS: Collin Chandler is shooting 46.5% from beyond the arc with 2.5 made 3-pointers per game for the Wildcats, while averaging 11.8 points.
 Denzel Aberdeen is shooting 49.4% and averaging 13.5 points.

-Adam Miller averages 1.5 made 3-pointers per game for the Bulldogs, scoring 9.5 points while shooting 30.8% from beyond the arc.
+Adam Miller is shooting 30.8% from beyond the arc with 1.5 made 3-pointers per game for the Bulldogs, while averaging 9.5 points.
 Braden Huff is averaging 15.8 points and 5.1 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.